supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 In this task, you will create a Microsoft Teams team for use in the lab.

-1. In the Edge browser, open a new tan and navigate to the Microsoft Teams portal at (https://teams.microsoft.com).
+1. In the Edge browser, open a new tab and navigate to the Microsoft Teams portal at (https://teams.microsoft.com).

 1. In the **Sign in** dialog box, copy and paste * Email/Username: <inject key="AzureAdUserEmail"></inject> and then select Next.